-- A broad, balanced and relevant education for each child within the framework of the National Curriculum and Early Years Foundation Stage Framework for Reception children. - A happy, caring and disciplined environment which encourages self-respect for the property and feelings of others. - An understanding of and respect for the religious beliefs of our own and other cultures. - An environment which fosters a good attitude to work, leading to high standards in both academic and all other aspects of the school life. - Opportunities, as far as possible, to develop their individual talents and abilities. - Opportunities to work individually, in small groups and as a whole class.
+- A broad, balanced and relevant education for each child within the framework of the National Curriculum and Early Years Foundation Stage Framework for Reception children. - A happy, caring and disciplined environment which encourages self-respect for the property and feelings of others. - An understanding of and respect for the religious beliefs of our own and other cultures. - An environment, including Forest School, which fosters a good attitude to work, leading to high standards in both academic and all other aspects of the school life. - Opportunities, as far as possible, to develop their individual talents and abilities. - Opportunities to work individually, in small groups and as a whole class. - Opportunities to learn in the Forest and outdoors.